 - Unavailable on Chewy

-PS for Dogs offers a 100% hypoallergenic dog food that uses a single source for its high-protein content, which is either lamb or turkey.
+PS for Dogs offers a 100% hypoallergenic dog food that uses a single source for its high-protein content: lamb or turkey.

 All of the ingredients are hypoallergenic, low-glycemic, and grain-free.
 It's also the most expensive dog food brand out there.